openva/reichl/README.md

 This data is presently available at http://www.healthspace.com/Clients/VDH/vdh_website.nsf, though not in bulk or in any machine-readable format.
 This project is awaiting a bulk release of this data from the Virginia Department of Health.

+A pair of sample files are available.
+They were provided in response to a FOIA request for a complete dump of all records for a single Department of Health district for one year.
+A single Excel file was provided, with data in two worksheets.
+Each of those worksheets is provided as a CSV file, titled as the worksheet was titled: FoodInspection.csv and CombInspWithViolationsLong.csv.
+The bulk data provided by VDH is likely to resemble substantially these files.

 Planned tasks:

 * Create a parser to for the provided data to (inevitably) turn it into friendlier formats—JSON, XML, YAML, etc.